 ELANA SAILS A SOLO FIGURE 8 AROUND NEW ZEALAND TO HELP AOTEAROA’S YOUTH IN FOSTER CARE GO ON THE SPIRIT OF NEW ZEALAND TALL SHIP’S 10-DAY, LIFE-CHANGING JOURNEY!

-Former foster youth, Elana Connor (AKA Peregrina Sails), is solo [or singlehandedly] sailing a figure 8 voyage around Aotearoa New Zealand to raise funds for VOYCE – Whakarongo Mai, enabling the creation of a new scholarship program for youth in foster care to attend the 10-day youth development journeys aboard the Spirit of New Zealand tall ship.
+Former foster youth, Elana Connor (AKA Peregrina Sails), is solo sailing a figure 8 voyage around Aotearoa New Zealand to raise funds for VOYCE – Whakarongo Mai, enabling the creation of a new scholarship program for youth in foster care to attend the 10-day youth development journeys aboard the Spirit of New Zealand tall ship.
+The scholarship will cover the full cost of $2500 for a young person in care to attend this life changing experience.

 Elana has made three major solo ocean passages covering more than 10,000 nautical miles in the Pacific over the past three years.
 She’s not completely alone; she sails with her 4 kg rescue dog, Zia, a papillon mix.
 After making landfall in New Zealand in December 2019, she was determined to use her skills and 10.4 metre sailing yacht, Windfola, to make a difference for foster youth in New Zealand.